Do you need mental health support?

 Talking about mental health is really important.
 However it can be difficult for some and can trigger a strong emotional response.
+United for Global Mental Health is not a provider of mental health support services or guidance.
 If you feel you need support with your mental health please ensure you seek the appropriate support from your local health care facility, local community group that specialises in mental health or (if available) a national helpline.

-For more information on the various mental health conditions please see Mind’s website: https://www.mind.org.uk/information-support/types-of-mental-health-problems/
+For more information on the various mental health conditions please see Mind’s website.

 We have listed national helplines where we know they are available.
 If your country does not have a national helpline please seek professional and community support from trained and experienced carers.

 The Fortis National Helpline number is for students or parents with queries related to stress, mental wellbeing and exam tips.
 Open 24 hours.